dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 ## Keyword Attributes
 Keywords *research plan* regarding: `search volume`, `relevance`, and `competition`.

 **1) Relevance**: Relevant Keywords: Put yourself in the customer's shoes to discover their *intent* and understand their *customer behaviour*.
-In this way you will find out which keywords might be relevante to your product/service.
+In this way you will find out which keywords might be relevant to your product/service.
 E.g. if you sell cars, don't just focus on the keyword "car" (this is what everybody includes in the car websites).
 You should write about the specific brands you sell and other car attributes.
 Successfully targeted descriptive keywords will help rank your website highter than the generic ones.

 <br>

 **2) Search volume**: The number of searches of a particular keyword per month.
 One tricky fact here is that on the one hand, some keywords might theoritically lead to your website targetfully and successfully, however, they might not be popular queries.
+I.e., it does not matter if your website can be found by some specific query as long as this query is a "strange" query that nobody really would type it to find your product.
 Tools for researching the **potential monthly search volume** of keywords: [moz explorer](https://moz.com/explorer), [wordstream](https://www.wordstream.com/), [ahrefs](https://ahrefs.com/keywords-explorer), [semrush.com](https://www.semrush.com/analytics/keywordmagic/start), [google trends](https://trends.google.com/trends/?geo=US)

 <br>

 **3) Competition / Difficulty**: Keyword competition/difficulty: if what you are selling is already on the web and sold by others as well, this inevitably means that there is already a lot of content around a group of keywords describing your product.
 When **difficulty** is **low** => competition low => the product that users are typing (query) to find does not lead to many websites, i.e. there are not so many sellers available for that product.
-It is like "I am typing it but I'm not finding it anywhere".
+It is like "I am googling it but I can't find it anywhere".
 The opposite happens when the difficulty rate is **high**, this means there is a lot of competition around that query as well as availability about the respective product/service that query is referring to.

 **SERP**(Search Engine Results Page) **Analysis** Report: It is the process of analyzing the top web pages that rank for a specific keyword or topic.
 For instance, let's say you sell cars and you think that if someone types "buy a car" will find you.
 You can type that at the SERP Report and find out.
 How your website would rank bases on a series of given keywords?